debuggingfuture/geist/README.md

 ### WEB3 Identity unfriendly

 Existing platforms such as Github, Vercel are hard to be utilized by large, diverse group of contributors, due to high seat-based pricing and lack of web3-identity (e.g. wallets/ens) based access control mechanisms.
+On-chain whitelist is often prohibitive due to inflexibility and cost.

 ### Privileged Access Everywhere
-Websites deployment are subject to all sort of attack vectors, from DNS registrar, supply chain attack at NPM to various hosting concerns.
+Websites deployment are subject to all sort of attack vectors, from DNS registrar, supply chain attack to various hosting concerns.
 Censorship resistance is not guarantee on hosted platforms and pipelines always require priviledged access.

 We would like to bring on-chain security to make websites more autonomous, add guardrails and make changes more trackable?
 We see a lot of use cases from DAW, from displaying censorship-sensitive key information, Whistle Bowling, Crowdfunding, Community Notes, Internet Archive to where fair mechanisms is in need such  Autonomous World or Advertisement.